 In some instances, Waldorf teachers make their Anthroposophical messages plain to the students; in other cases, they do not.
 Sometimes the surprising, occult "content" of the stories exists mainly in the teachers' minds.
 In these instances, the students may not receive the messages the teachers intend.
 But in other instances, when the teachers are more forthright, the Anthroposophical belief system makes clear appearances in the classroom, and then the children are clearly subjected to indoctrination.
 [See "Indoctrination".]

-Overall, an Anthroposophical mood and atmosphere is created in Waldorf classrooms.
+Overall, an Anthroposophical mood or atmosphere is created in Waldorf classrooms.
 The intention is not so much to teach young kids specific Anthroposophical concepts (usually) as to plant seeds of Anthroposophical inclinations in the children’s souls (always).
 The "Bible" stories and myths and legends and fairy tales that recur throughout the Waldorf curriculum combine to encourage kids to feel and dream as their Waldorf teachers wish — they are intended to start the kids down the path toward Rudolf Steiner’s embrace.